Confirm-Solutions/confirmlabs/README.md

 # confirmlabs

 We use Quarto for running this website.
 To write a new post:
-- create an .ipynb or .md file in the `posts/` folder.
+- Create an .ipynb or .md file in the `posts/` folder.
-- copy the header from one of the existing posts.
+- Copy the header from one of the existing posts.
 Edit to set the date and author and such.
-- leave the `bibliography` portion of the header.
+- Leave the `bibliography` portion of the header.
 Then, you can add and cite articles in the `biblio.bib` file.
-- for local preview:
+- For local preview:
   - `brew install quarto`
   - `quarto preview`
-- committing and pushing to the `main` branch will trigger an Actions workflow that will update the main website.
+- Committing and pushing to the `main` branch will trigger an Actions workflow that will update the main website.

 ## More info: